-The command is not executed at this point, so it's all right to move the cursor, make corrections, or change parameter values.
-To move the cursor from side to side (after characters have been typed in a field), use LEFT ARRROW and RIGHT ARROW.
+The command is not being executed at this point, so you can move the cursor, make corrections, or change parameter values.
+To move the cursor from side to side (after characters have been typed in a field), use LEFT ARROW and RIGHT ARROW.
 To delete characters to the left of the cursor, press BACKSPACE.
 To delete the character where the cursor is positioned, press DELETE.

 - To delete all characters in a field, press CODE-DELETE. - 5.
 Press GO to execute the command.
-(It does not matter where the cursor is positioned when you press GO.) - Note: A few commands have no command form.
-In those cases, you are prompted to press GO immediately after pressing RETURN.
+(It does not matter where the cursor is positioned when you press GO.)

+Note: Some commands do not have a command form.
+In those cases, you are prompted to press GO after you have pressed RETURN.